vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 <strong>Favor Simplicity</strong>

 It's sometimes easy to get caught up in wanting to use a new technology that you are just learning about, or that seems to be trending.
-It's sometimes thought of as a more rare skill to be able to press your delete key.
-Yes, that means pruning down the code to favor simplicity, and maybe do one thing really well.
-This fireworks algorithm isn't perfect, but I found myself doing this at least twice, and I like the result better for it.
+It's a more rare skill, whether you are a programmer or a designer, to remove elements to make it better.
+This fireworks algorithm isn't perfect, but I found myself doing this at least twice, because I scratched asyncio, and more complicated overlapping designs.
+I like the result better for it.
 This general way of thinking should be applied to more things.
-Before jumping into the newest trend, you might step back and ask yourself, "why?"
+Before jumping into the newest trend, you might step back and ask yourself, "Why?"

 <strong>Consider Humans</strong>

 I'm clearly not one of those developers that goes for the "one line solution."
 While we obviously need to consider runtime optimization to some extent, I am a huge proponent of documentation and commenting being a standard in writing programs.
 If you do a thing twice, write a function and explain the inputs and what it does.
 This makes the code more likely to be used, run, and appreciated at some later date!

 <strong>Consider Dependencies</strong>

-One of the reasons it took me a long time to do simple things like combining matrices and calculations is because I didn't want to introduce any large dependencies beyond what is offered in standard Python 3.0.
+One of the reasons it took me a long time to do simple things like combining matrices and calculations is because I didn't want to introduce any large dependencies beyond what is offered in standard Python 3.x.
 This means instead of using a library like numpy, I opted for the <a href="https://docs.python.org/3/library/math.html" target="_blank">math module</a>
 or operations on lists instead of traditional numpy arrays.
 Of course, things like this are always troubling: